fawda123/sf_trends/README.md

 Monthly nutrient samples at selected stations were compared with flow estimates to characterize variation in time series correlations.
 Time series were compared using cross-correlation analysis with lags +/- 12 months.
-Selected stations from the delta were C10, C, and P8 and selected stations from Suisun were D4, D6, and D7.
+Selected stations from the delta were C10, C3, and P8 and selected stations from Suisun were D4, D6, and D7.
 Flow estimates from Novick et al. were the Sacramento River plus Yolo bypass (`sacyolo = sac + yolo`),  San Joaquin River (`sjr`).
 Nutrient data were also compared with salinity observations at each station.
 Nitrogen species evaluated included dissolved inorganic nitrogen (`din`), ammonium (`nh`), and nitrite/nitrate (`no23`).

 ![](README_files/figure-html/unnamed-chunk-2-1.png)